 - An assessment of the range and overall importance the nominee’s research, scholarly or creative endeavors and accomplishments so that readers can understand the scope and value of his/her professional work.
 The committee is especially interested in evidence of contributions that have transformed a discipline or field of study or launched a new field of study.

-- Evidence of substantial recognition nationally and internationally among peers and scholars for the impact of the research or scholarship.
+- Evidence of substantial recognition nationally and internationally among peers and scholars for the impact of the research or scholarship, including an explanation of the most significant external awards to help the committee assess the nominee’s stature in the field.
 This should include prior recognition within the University (such as selection as a Distinguished University Professor) and by professional associations, national academies, or other groups with knowledge of the nominee’s contributions.
 The committee is especially interested in recognition that extends beyond a nominee’s immediate field of expertise.

 - Evidence of outstanding contributions as an educator.
-This should include willingness to make education a high priority during the nominee’s career; engagement in curriculum development and improvement; recognition as an accomplished teacher; engagement with graduate students and junior colleagues to further their scholarship and careers.
+This should include having education as a high priority during the nominee’s career; engagement in curriculum development and improvement; recognition as an accomplished teacher; and engagement with graduate students and junior colleagues to further their scholarship and careers.

-- Evidence of effective contributions to serving the nominee’s department, school or college, university, professional association, or other institutions.
+- Evidence of extraordinary service and collegiality within the University community and engagement with professional associations, societies, or other national institutions.
 This may include successful service in formal or informal administrative or leadership roles.

 - Attention to activities indicative of the nominee’s breadth of interest and engagement (e.g., interdisciplinary efforts or involvement with public, nonprofit, or entrepreneurial activity) and depth of knowledge in related fields.